-Kevin James Bio: In His Own Words – Video Exclusive, News, Photos
+Kevin James Bio: In His Own Words – Video Exclusive, News, Photos, Age

-Kevin James was born Kevin George Knipfing on April 26, 1965 (age 52) in Mineola, New York, (Long Island) and was raised in Stony Brook (also on Long Island).
-He is the second son of Janet, a homemaker who also worked in a chiropractor’s office, and Joseph Valentine Knipfing Jr., who owned an insurance agency.
-James is of German descent.
+Kevin James is an American comedian, actor, movie producer and screenwriter who was born Kevin George Knipfing on April 26, 1965 (age 53) in Mineola, New York, (Long Island) and was raised in Stony Brook (also on Long Island).
+His mother Janet was a homemaker who also worked for a chiropractor, and his father Joseph Valentine Knipfing Jr. managed an insurance business.
+James has German heritage.

 James’ older brother Gary Joseph Knipfing — more commonly known as Gary Valentine — is also an actor and comedian.
-James’ sister Leslie works for him and has helped raise money through charity events to fight Retinitis pigmentosa, a degenerative eye disease from which she suffers.
+They share a sister named Leslie.

-James was raised Catholic and said in 2012 that he continues to practice the faith.
+James grew up Catholic and said in 2012 that he is still committed to the faith.

 KEVIN JAMES BIO: AGE, EARLY CAREER

-James started doing stand-up comedy in 1989, making his debut at Long Island’s East Side Comedy Club.
-He became famous after appearing on several talk shows, including The Tonight Show with Jay Leno, Late Show with David Letterman, Late Night with Conan O’Brien, Dennis Miller Live, and Live with Regis and Kathie Lee.
-James has been listed at #89 on Comedy Central’s list of the 100 Greatest Stand-Up Comedians.
-He has also performed a stand-up routine on Just for Laughs, an annual comedy festival in Montreal, Canada.
+James started performing stand-up comedy in 1989, with his first gig coming at Long Island’s East Side Comedy Club.
+He became famous after appearing on several late-night shows, including The Tonight Show with Jay Leno, Late Show with David Letterman, Late Night with Conan O’Brien, Dennis Miller Live, and Live with Regis and Kathie Lee.
+James has also performed a stand-up set on Just for Laughs, a yearly comedy festival that takes place in Montreal, Canada.

 KEVIN JAMES BIO: TV ROLES

-James’ first television gig came in 1991 on The New Candid Camera, on which he used his improvisational talent to portray an actor who pulled pranks on unsuspecting people.
-He also appeared on TV as the announcer for the MTV sports game show SandBlast from 1994 to 1996.
+James’ first TV role came in 1991 on the series The New Candid Camera, on which he used his improvisational talent to portray an actor who pulled pranks on random people.
+He also served, from 1994 to 1996, as the announcer for the MTV sports game show SandBlast.

-James later moved to Los Angeles and befriended Ray Romano, and later guest-starred on a handful of episodes of Romano’s hit CBS sitcom, Everybody Loves Raymond.
-These guest appearances helped James land his first major starring role as parcel delivery man Doug Heffernan on The King of Queens, which also ran on CBS from 1998 to 2007 and where he starred opposite Leah Remini, who played his wife Carrie.
-James was nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series in 2006 for the final season of the show.
+James then relocated to Los Angeles and met Ray Romano, and eventually appeared as a guest on a handful of episodes of Romano’s famous CBS sitcom, Everybody Loves Raymond.
+This helped James land his first major starring role as package delivery man Doug Heffernan on The King of Queens, which also aired on CBS from 1998 to 2007 and where he starred opposite Leah Remini, who played his wife Carrie, and Jerry Stiller, who played his father-in-law.
+James was nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series in 2006 for his performance in the eight and final season of the show.
+His brother Gary portrayed his cousin Danny on the series.

 James currently plays a retired police officer in the sitcom Kevin Can Wait, which premiered on CBS on Sept.
 19, 2016.
-The show was renewed for a second season.
+The show was renewed for a second and final season.

 KEVIN JAMES BIO: FILMS, FILMOGRAPHY

-James made his film debut in the 2005 romantic comedy Hitch alongside Will Smith and Eva Mendes.
-James — who is also a screenwriter and producer — has co-starred with Adam Sandler in several movies, including comedies like I Now Pronounce You Chuck and Larry (2007), You Don’t Mess with the Zohan (2008), and Paul Blart: Mall Cop (2009).
-The latter comedy — which he also wrote and produced — opened as the #1 film in North America with a weekend gross of $39 million, despite overwhelmingly negative reviews, and eventually grossed $219 million from ticket and home video sales.
+James’ first major film role was in the 2005 romantic comedy Hitch, which co-starred Will Smith and Eva Mendes.
+James — who is also a screenwriter and producer — has also co-starred or collaborated with Adam Sandler in several movies, including comedies like I Now Pronounce You Chuck and Larry (2007), You Don’t Mess with the Zohan (2008), and Paul Blart: Mall Cop (2009).
+The last of the three comedies — which he also wrote and produced — became the #1 movie in North America with an opening weekend gross of around $39 million, even though it was widely panned by critics, and it ultimately went on to earn $219 million from box office and video/DVD sales.
+Shot in Burlington, Massachusetts, James played a man who worked as an officer at a shopping mall while riding a Segway.

-More recently, James starred in the Netflix-original action comedy True Memoirs of an International Assassin, directed by Jeff Wadlow.
-The film was released on the streaming service on Nov.
-11, 2016.
-He also appeared in another Netflix film, the 2017 comedy Sandy Wexler, alongside Sandler.
+More recently, James starred in director Jeff Wadlow‘s Netflix-original action comedy True Memoirs of an International Assassin.
+The film was released on the streaming service in November 2016.
+He also appeared in a second Netflix original movie, the 2017 comedy Sandy Wexler, alongside Sandler.

 KEVIN JAMES INTERVIEW